 Another change of the Swiss legislations stipulates that persons who have claimed social welfare assistance in Switzerland in the past three years are not able to apply for Swiss citizenship, unless they pay back the amounts received.
 This rule consolidates the federal requirement that an applicant must contribute to the Swiss economy.

-Language skills have always been an important factor in the naturalization process, but these requirements used to vary from one canton to another.
-Now, there is a minimum required level for language skills.
+Language skills have always been an important factor in the naturalization process, but these requirements vary from one canton to another.
+Today, there is a minimum required level for language skills.
 Applicants must have A2 level writing skills and B1 speaking skills, which they have to demonstrate under the Common European Framework of Reference for Languages.
 Cantons are allowed to set the bar up even higher for language proficiency, like in the case of Thurgau canton.

 Cantonal and communal rules for obtaining Swiss citizenship